STRIDES/NIHCloudLabAWS/README.md

 ## **Additional Training** <a name="TR"></a>
+This repo really only scratches the surface of what can be done in the cloud.
 If you are interested in additional cloud training opportunities please visit the [STRIDES Training page](cloud.nih.gov/training/).
 For more information on the STRIDES Initiative at the NIH, visit [our website](cloud.nih.gov) or contact the NIH STRIDES team at STRIDES@nih.gov for more information.